marcsances/minescord/README.md

 # can I play it?

-I'm considering hosting it for everyone, just not yet.
-If you want to use it now, install it manually.
+You can invite my instance to your server using this link: [Invite Minescord to your Discord server](https://discord.com/oauth2/authorize?client_id=552945990886227969&scope=bot&permissions=3072).

+However, it runs in Spanish.
+But it can work for you to have a demo on how it works.

 # setup